tgrall/learning-quarkus/projection-with-panache/README.md

-# Learning-quarkus : Default Values for Panache Entity Fields
+# Learning-quarkus : Database Projection with Panache

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-More about this project on the blog post : [Default Values for Panache Entity Fields](https://tgrall.github.io/blog/2023/12/09/quarkus-entity-default-value).
+More about this project on the blog post : [Database Projection with Panache](https://tgrall.github.io/blog/2023/12/16/quarkus-database-projection-with-panache).

 ## Running the application in dev mode